Tautological module and intersection theory on Hilbert schemes of nodal curves

-\newsubsection{Transfer} As indicated above, the story is completed by the \emph{Transfer Theorem} \ref{taut-tfr}, which computes the transfer (pull-push) operation on $T^{m-1}_R(X/B)$ via $X\sbr\mm._B$, viewed as a correspondence between $X\sbr m._B$ and $X\sbr m-1._B$, showing in particular that it lands in $T^m_R(X/B)$ .
-The conjunction of the Splitting Principle, Module Theorem and Transfer Theorem computes all polynomials in the Chern classes, in particular the Chern numbers, of $\Lambda_m(E)$ as $\Q$-linear combinations of tautological classes on $X\sbr m._B$. \newsubsection{Punctual transfer} Finally, we discuss an analogue of the tautological module and the transfer for \emph{punctual schemes}, i.e. those supported at a single point, which are parametrized by the small diagonal $\Gamma\subp{m}$, which itself is a (singular) blowup of $X$.
+\newsubsection{Punctual transfer} Finally, we discuss an analogue of the tautological module and the transfer for \emph{punctual schemes}, i.e. those supported at a single point, which are parametrized by the small diagonal $\Gamma\subp{m}$, which itself is a (singular) blowup of $X$.
 This case is somewhat simpler in its formal aspects but still goes to the heart of the complexities of the Hilbert scheme.
 It has applications to enumeration of various ramification loci. \newsubsection{Applications } A number of applications, examples and computations are scattered throughout the paper, especially in \S\S \ref{unordered-sec}, \ref{node-scrolls-sec}, \ref{punctual-transfer-sec} and \ref{examples}.
 In particular, multisecants in nodal families, as mentioned at the beginning, are fully enumerated.
 In a less elementary vein, the machinery of this paper is projected to be the first step of a project to compute the fundamental class in $\overline\M_g$ of the locus of curves admitting a $g^r_d$ for given $r$ and $d$, e.g. a $g^1_2$ (the hyperelliptics).
 A baby case (genus 3) can be worked out here, thanks to the exceptional luxury that the excess degeneracy is not excessive in dimension.
 To go further, the idea is to construct an appropriate boundary modification of the Hodge bundle, together with its natural evaluation map to the tautological bundle associated to the canonical bundle, such that the degeneracy locus (in the Hilbert scheme) of this map would consist of the desired $g^r_d$ locus plus a 'good' excess locus, whose contribution could be computed by Fulton-MacPherson theory.
-The required modification is nontrivial, especially on the $\Delta_0$ boundary component, and is at present known in detail (and being written up) only for $d=2$ (see \cite{grd}).
+The required modification is nontrivial, especially on the $\Delta_0$ boundary component, and is at present known in detail only for $d=2$ (see \cite{grd}).
 Higher-degree cases are work in progress.
 I am grateful to Gwoho Liu for many helpful discussions and for creating Macnodal.
 I also thank Ethan Cotteril for helpful communications about his work, especially \cite{cotteril2}, which provides an alternative method for deriving some of the same enumerative applications in the case of pencils.

 \newsection{Preliminaries} This paper is a continuation of our earlier paper \cite{structure}, whose results, terminology and notations will be used throughout.
 Some additional terminology and remarks will be given in this section.